 With fall officially upon us, it’s hard to miss the photos of vibrant foliage inundating our Instagram feeds.
 And with Vermont — arguably one of the best states in the country to see this annual explosion of colors — there’s no reason not to put down the phone and see what the hype is about for yourself.
+We checked out a few of our favorite Vermont Towns to visit by train this fall.

-Each year, as the temperatures begin to drop and the first signs of fall emerge, almost 1.5 million visitors head to Vermont, which is easily accessible from New York by Amtrak, to explore it’s charming small towns.
-By mid-October, the trees are cloaked with bright reds, yellows and oranges.
+Each year, as the temperatures begin to drop and the first signs of fall emerge, almost 1.5 million visitors head to Vermont, which is easily accessible from New York by Amtrak, to explore its charming small towns.
+By mid-October, the trees are cloaked with bright reds, yellows, and oranges.
 Brisk mornings are often filled with cider donuts and warm mugs of apple cider.

 The Amtrak Vermonter, which offers daily service from Penn Station, stops at nine different destinations throughout the state, making it easy to embark on a car-free foliage tour across Vermont.